Historical Tales | News | Vampires | Zombies | Werewolves

 Even with the risk of traffic jams, your best protection against a zombie outbreak is a gassed-up vehicle.
 Have an escape route in mind.
 Often times, side streets are better than gridlock spots like the Hollywood Freeway in Los Angeles or the Capital Beltway in Washington, D.C.

-Keep a "bug out" bag (like the one pictured on the right) on hand stocked with essential supplies like food, water, matches, etc. Your kit should contain enough provisions to keep you safe for up to two weeks.
+Keep a "bug out" bag (like the one pictured above right) on hand stocked with essential supplies like food, water, matches, etc. Your kit should contain enough provisions to keep you safe for up to two weeks.
 This means you'll have to have access to a water supply and a means with which to purify it.
 Keep a battery-operated radio for communication with the outside world.
 Be sure to update your bag to account for the change of seasons; i.e., more water in the heat of summer, more clothing/blankets in the dead of winter.

 Watch the news for any unusual stories about people with viral infections, like flesh-eating bacteria or rabies.
 The media will often misreport zombie outbreaks in their early stages.